K-LITE: Learning Transferable Visual Models with External Knowledge: Acknowledgments

 \section{Acknowledgments}

 The authors gratefully acknowledge Chenguang Zhu, Wenhao Yu, Yuwei Fang for the early insightful discussions on the use of dictionary for rare concepts in NLP task, Hao Cheng for the inspirations of external knowledge in open-domain QA.
 The project is partly done in the MSR-Berkeley collaboration program\footnote{\url{https://www.microsoft.com/en-us/research/collaboration/bair}}.
 The work depends on publicly available knowledge databases; we acknowledge all the original authors and contributors who made their ``knowledge'' public.
+Sheng Shen and Kurt Keutzer are supported by Samsung SAIT, Intel corporation, Intel VLAB team, Intel One-API center of excellence, as well as funding through BDD and BAIR.
+The work of Sheng Shen, Anna Rohrbach and Trevor Darrell was supported in part by DoD including DARPA’s LwLL, PTG and/or SemaFor programs, as well as BAIR’s industrial alliance programs.